Antivert Patient Information including How Should I Take

 What should I discuss with my healthcare provider before taking meclizine (Antivert)?

-You should not take this medication if you are allergic to meclizine.
+You should not use meclizine if you are allergic to it.

-FDA pregnancy category B. Meclizine is not expected to be harmful to an unborn baby.
+FDA pregnancy category B. Meclizine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether meclizine passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take meclizine (Antivert)?